 4. More Calories = Weight Gain?

 There is no exact science which proves that more calories equals weight gain.
 If calorie counting would have worked for long period, America would have been the slimmest country on the earth.
 It is important to realise that the counting calorie approach does have its limitation.
 Cutting calories lead to momentary weight loss and the results don’t last forever.
-The scientists of UCLA(University of California, Los Angles) performed a study.
-As per this study, average of 41percent of people gain back more weight than they lost within a year after starting to diet.
+The scientists of UCLA(University of California, Los Angeles) performed a study.
+As per this study, average of 41 percent of people gain back more weight than they lost within a year after starting to diet.
 And this figure doesn’t account for people who drop out because they were embarrassed by their expanding waistlines.

 Make lifestyle changes like eat your meals with the television off and mobile kept aside.
 In this manner you can concentrate on the food and can make out yourself when you are full.
 Please don’t overeat once you get the signal that you are full.
 Always listen to your body’s signs.
 I do understand probably still one may overdo when we find our favourite dish on the plate.
 In this case you may help yourself by controlling its portion size.